sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 3. Local Image Upload view.
 4. Zip uploaded Images List
 5. Media Import completed view
-6. Downloadable log manager for all imported events.
+6. Downloadable log manager for every imported events.
 7. Upload an XML or CSV file.
 8. Simple Drag and Drop mapping in CSV & XML Import plugin.
 9. Mapping view of the uploaded XML or CSV.
-All import fields are set up against WordPress fields.
+Each and evary import fields are set up against WordPress fields.
 10. Detailed real-time log in WordPress.
 11. Settings with php.ini details.